 A brand identity is the most effective way any organization (startups, small businesses, agencies, nonprofits, or others) can gain a competitive edge in an increasingly crowded marketplace.

 Both new and existing businesses and organizations can benefit from reading this guide.

-Here’s a complete guide on how to create a great brand identity for your business in 2020.
+Here’s how to create a unique and memorable brand identity for your business in 2020.

 - What is Brand Identity?